canonical/pc-gadget/recovery.md

 The revery partition contains the following file layout:

-/system/<name>/snaps/{core18_xxx.snap,snapd_xxx.snap,pc-kernel_xxx.snap,pc_xxx.snap}
+/system/<name>/snaps/{base.snap,kernel.snap,other...}
 /system/<name>/assertions.txt

 Where <name> is an encoded date/time like 20190521-1213.
-The parition is fat so we need to put the assertions in the "stream" format on disk.
+The parition is FAT so we need to put the assertions in the "stream" format on disk.
 The assertions.txt must include exactly one model assertion.

+The names of the kernel and the base are fixed.
+This allows us a static grub.cfg menu.

+All snaps in snaps/ must be verifiable using the assertions.txt stream and they will be checked during a "recovery" or "install" boot.

 # Boot sequence